TGuillerme/eco_metrics_simulations/Readings.md

 Pattern is the descriptor and process the function.
 E.g. for any f(x), x is describing the pattern at the moment of the observation (e.g. where is x) and f() is the function/process allowing to know where x is.
 The mechanism is then how a specific function (here f()) can be used to explain the observation of the pattern (x).

 "pattern recognition [which] can be regarded as a precursor or limiting factor in the pursuit of understanding" "pattern is "the zero-dimensional characteristic of a set of points which describes the location of these points in terms of the relative distances of one point to another" (Upton and Fingleton 1985)"

 # Modeling: Neutral, Null, and Baseline
 https://www.cambridge.org/core/journals/philosophy-of-science/article/modeling-neutral-null-and-baseline/83B2891C55CF386BDBB5380BDE8E9C65

+Null is maybe not the right term.
+Maybe it's just testing the process of interest.

 # Revisiting the Holy Grail: using plant functional traits to understand ecological processes
 https://onlinelibrary.wiley.com/doi/10.1111/brv.12275

+Outstanding questions (in 2016): (i) selecting relevant traits; (ii) describing intraspecific trait variation and incorporating this variation into models; and (iii) scaling trait data to community- and ecosystem-level processes.

 # Let the concept of trait be functional!
 https://onlinelibrary.wiley.com/doi/10.1111/j.0030-1299.2007.15559.x